TheRobBrennan/explore-python-neo4j-graph-data-science/README.md

 ## EXAMPLE: Explore Neo4j Graph Data Science

 For this example, I'm using the freely available [Neo4j Desktop](https://neo4j.com/download/) app on macOS Ventura 13.5.1 (22G90).

-Please follow
+Please follow the guide at [https://neo4j.com/developer/neo4j-desktop/](https://neo4j.com/developer/neo4j-desktop/) if you are just getting started with [Neo4j Desktop](https://neo4j.com/download/).

 ### Database configuration

+If you would like to follow along with this example, please make sure you following steps:

+- Step 1 - Configure your Neo4j database configuration to allow importing files within your development environment
+- Step 2 - Install the Graph Data Science Library plug-in

+#### Step 1 - Configure your Neo4j database configuration to allow importing files within your development environment

 By default, Neo4j restricts import from the `import` folder associated with your particular graph database.
 Please see the guide on [Modifying settings for the DBMS](https://neo4j.com/developer/neo4j-desktop/#desktop-DBMS-settings) so that you can make the following changes to your `neo4j.conf` file for your specific graph database: